lucylow/Martha_Stewart/README.md

 ## Technical
+Python with Pandas DataFrame
+* Python
+  * Beautiful
+  * Statistical computing language
+* Pandas
+  * Data analysis library
+  * Created by Wes McKinney while at working at hedgefund AQR Capital Management
+* Financial Data
+  * Spreesheet like datasets with rows and columns
+  * Hard finance problems were more about dealing with data than math
+  * Quality data is far more important than fancy analysis
+* Other Python: numpy ,scipy, and matplotlib
+* Alternatives: Excel or R

 Udacity course "Machine Learning for Trading” from Georgia Tech (CS 7646)
 * Implementing ML based trading strateies from info gathering to market orders
 * Focus on how to apply probalistic ML approachhes to trading decisions